 Note that possessing a firearm in violation of an EPO is a category B felony.
 It does not matter whether it was a concealed weapon or not.
 The penalties include

 How best to fight allegations of restraining order violations turns on the specific facts of the case.
 Three common defense strategies include arguing the following:

-- The adverse party was not properly served.
+- You were not properly served.
 Nevada law outlines strict rules for how to serve a restraining order on you (the adverse party).
 It usually has to be done in person by local law enforcement (such as the Clark County Sheriff’s Department) and with the correct paperwork so you are duly notified.
 Or if the police cannot find you to serve you in person, you must be notified by mail.
 If your defense attorney can show that there was no service or that the papers got lost in the mail, then you should not be criminally liable.6

 - You had no intent to violate the order.
-Violating the terms of a protection order is not unlawful if the adverse party honestly did not mean to break the rules.
-If an adverse party accidentally runs into the victim protected by the order, no violation occurred as long as the adverse party gets away as soon as possible.
+Violating the terms of a protection order is not unlawful if you honestly did not mean to break the rules.
+If you accidentally run into the victim protected by the order, no violation occurred as long as you get away as soon as possible.
 “Pocket-dialing” is also not a violation since it happens accidentally.
-If defense counsel can demonstrate that the defendant’s actions were the result of an accident, misunderstanding or a mental deficiency, the case should be dismissed.
+If defense counsel can demonstrate that your actions were the result of an accident, misunderstanding or a mental deficiency, the case should be dismissed.